 - Our Materials Library houses thousands of samples of fabrics, wall coverings, windows, flooring, and sustainable materials for classroom projects, presentations, and experimentation.

-- Students complete the curriculum with a degree project to explore an idea that has personal significance and larger value to the discipline of interior design.
+- Students complete the curriculum with a degree project to explore an idea that reflects their personal design values and methods.